-3. NON-EDUCATIONAL AGENCIES SERVING OUT-OF-SCHOOL YOUTH;
+3. NON-EDUCATIONAL AGENCIES SERVING OUT-OF-SCHOOL YOUTH:

-ORS has cultivated a strong working relationship with numerous agencies that support out of school youth.
+ORS has cultivated a strong working relationship with numerous agencies that support out-of-school youth.
 The RI Ocean State Center for Independent Living (OSCIL) offers services to augment vocational rehabilitation services.
 OSCIL can provide support services, advocacy services, home assessments, independent living skills/assistive technology assessment, and information and referral services.
-ORS also participates with the DLT in reviewing their requests for proposals for programs.
+Other agencies that support out-of-school youth include: LAZO, Fast Track, Launched Beginnings, and BestLifeRI.
+ORS also participates with the DLT in reviewing their requests for proposals for training programs and other services.
 Both Workforce Investment Boards of RI also have youth subcommittees of which ORS has been a participant, though the subcommittees have not met this year.
-ORS has begun expansion with the two Governor's Workforce Boards and RealJobsRI to explore how best to expand Pre-Employment Transition services to students with disabilities.